-While we put this under our health and beauty area, from time to time Try and Review offer pet products and other products to review.
-However, they are mostly focused on products around skincare, makeup and cosmetics.
+While we put this under our health and beauty area, from time to time Try and Review offers pet products and other products to review.
+However, they are mostly focused on products around skincare, makeup, and cosmetics.

 How to find legit product testing sites in Australia

 While it's natural to get excited about the prospect of testing products for free, it's important to only use legitimate, trustworthy sites.
 I really can't stress this enough.